jsh/git-paleontology/talk/the-ur-git.md

 ```

 Before this?
-Files with "git" in the name, but no git command, or anything like it.
+Files with "git" in the name, but no `git` command, or anything like it.
-We've hit bottom and found `git`'s beginning: "Ur-git."
+We've hit bottom and found `git`'s beginning: the "Ur-git."

 *The prefix "ur-", commonly used to denote first ancestors,
 comes from the name of [the great, Mesopotamian city-state of Ur](https://en.wikipedia.org/wiki/Ur).